banked/jobs/software-engineer-in-test-US.md

     * Automated security and vulnerability testing.
     * Ability to determine the right open-source/tool to address tooling requirements.
     * Ability to write and understand unit tests.
-    * Know or are willing to learn "go" programming language.
+    * Know or are willing to learn GoLang programming language.
     * Basic knowledge of mobile app test automation.
     * Practical experience building quality for microservices.
     * Practical experience building quality for distributed systems containing several microservices.
-    * Understanding of how best practises with Quality Engineering.
-    * Understanding of technologies like traceability, cloud computing and Kubernetes.<BR>
+    * Understanding of technologies like Open Telemetry, cloud computing and Kubernetes.<BR>

 - Experience working with production-grade JavaScript.
 - Significant experience in communicating and working with software teams, and working towards building inclusive, fun environments.
-- Experience with the US Banking domain is preferred but not a mandatory condition.
+- Experience with the US Banking domain is preferred but not required.
 - A passion for learning and growth, picking up new skills and tools.
 - Solid knowledge on front-end technologies.
-- A track record of developing system maintainability and ease of operation.
+- Experience understanding system maintainability and ease of operation.
-- Deep understanding of the development process, design, development, testing and deployment.
+- Deep understanding of the software development lifecycle.
-- Flexible to work with teams in multiple time zones.
+- Flexibility to work with teams in multiple time zones.

 ### The interview process
 The interview process will focus on three areas: your experience building products and taking on technical challenges; your technical skills; and how you'll fit in culturally with the rest of the team.<BR>